Saturday, August 28, 2010

 Now, about those eggs.
 Roxie and Jack haven’t quite figured out how to collect them.
 In fact, they seem to think “egg collection” means “egg sampling.”
 And by sampling, I mean slurping.
 But at least they make sure no hens wander into forbidden zones.
 Any chicken caught sneaking off gets herded back with a “Don’t make me come over there” look from Roxie and a frantic bounce from Jack, who just wants to be helpful.

 Roxie and Jack don’t punch a clock.
 They don’t ask for overtime.
 And they sure don’t take coffee breaks.
-But they do earn their pay—three squares a day, all the praise they can handle, and the occasional raw egg bribe.
+But they do earn their pay—two squares a day, all the praise they can handle, and the occasional strip of bacon slipped under the table.

 Good help is hard to find.
-But a good dog—especially one with a rocket for a nickname and a sidekick who thinks she hung the moon?
-Worth their weight in dog food, bacon, and maybe even a slice of cheese.
+But a good dog, especially one with a rocket for a nickname and a sidekick who thinks she hung the moon?
+Worth their weight in dog food, belly rubs, and the warmest spot by the woodstove.

 Please leave a comment below.
 I love hearing from you.